MartinMa28/FCN-pytorch/README.md

 - default dataset is Pascal VOC

 create a directory named "VOC", and put data into it, then run python codes:
+Note that the pre-processing script may take for a while, because it's going to
+generate pixelwise labels for each image in the training set and the validation set.
+There is not a decent progress bar to reveal how much it has done, since I hope to
+make it run in multi-threads.
+The year of images should be in the range from 2007 to
+2012, so you could estimate the amount of work from the file name.
 ```python
 python3 python/VOC_preprocessing.py
 python3 python/main.py VOC